GDog1985/howtos/seafile-guide.md

 #### Explanation of the dependencies

-- imagemagick - Mastodon uses imagemagick for image related operations
+- imagemagick -  uses imagemagick for image related operations
 - nginx - nginx is our frontend web server
 - epel-release -
 - python